Canada Work Permits 2026 – Complete Guide | Global Work Path

 5. CLB Level Assessment

-Pre-test assessment to determine your current CLB level and identify areas for improvement.
+Pre-test assessment to determine your current CLB level.

 6. Retake Strategy

-Planning for test retakes if needed, with focused improvement strategies.
+Planning for test retakes with focused improvement strategies.

 Scroll to Top